pyproj4/pyproj/docs/installation.rst

       pip install pyproj

+  .. warning:: pyproj 3+ no longer supports manylinux1 wheels.
-  .. note:: pip>=19.0 is required to install manylinux2010 wheels
+               pip>=19.0 is required to install manylinux2010 wheels.

+  .. warning:: pyproj 3+ wheels do not include transformation grids.
+               For migration assistance see: :ref:`transformation_grids`

   - The MacOS and Linux wheels are powered by `multibuild by Matthew Brett <https://github.com/matthew-brett/multibuild>`__
   - The Windows wheels are built by `Christoph Gohlke <https://www.lfd.uci.edu/~gohlke/pythonlibs/>`__